-Students in the MIB program must complete one of these four International Business fields of study along with one of the Global Affairs fields of study listed above.
-MGA and MALD students may not complete an International Business Field of Study and should satisfy the International Business field instead.
+Students in the MIB program must complete one of two International Business fields of study along with one of the Global Affairs fields of study listed above.
+MGA and MALD students may not complete an International Business Field of Study and should satisfy the Global Affairs field of International Business instead.

-- Business for Social Impact

-- International Finance and Banking

-- Marketing

-- Strategic Management and International Consultancy
+- Strategic Management and Consulting for Global Impact - International Finance and Banking for a Sustainable World - Self-Designed Field